hallambaker/Mathematical-Mesh/Web/Guide/profile.md

 * Create a Master profile.

-* Create a device profile.
+* Create a Mesh Account

 * Create a Mesh profile and make the current device an administrator.